HOW DOES THE VA RATE FOOT DISABILITIES?

 First and foremost, it is important to know what Diagnostic Code the VA is using to rate your disabilities.
 The Diagnostic Code used by the VA should be listed on the Code Sheet, which should be included in your Rating Decision.
 If you have received a Rating Decision without a Code Sheet, you may request a copy of the Code Sheet.
 For more information on the VA Code Sheet, see my previous post Why the VA Rating Code Sheet is Important.

-If you are a veteran who has filed for VA disability benefits and needs help navigating the appeal process, call the experienced veterans’ disability attorneys at Gardberg & Kemmerly, P.C.
-Attorneys at Law at 251-343-1111 today for a free case evaluation.
-The disability attorneys at Gardberg & Kemmerly, P.C.
-Attorneys at Law help veterans throughout the Gulf Coast area, including, Alabama, Florida, Mississippi, and Louisiana with regard to establishing service connection for claimed conditions, establishing entitlement to higher compensation ratings, and establishing entitlement to total individual unemployability.
+If you are a veteran who has filed for VA disability benefits and needs help navigating the appeal process, call the experienced veterans’ disability attorneys at Gardberg & Kemmerly, P.C. at 251-343-1111 today for a free case evaluation.
+The disability attorneys at Gardberg & Kemmerly, P.C. help veterans throughout the Gulf Coast area, including, Alabama, Florida, Mississippi, and Louisiana with regard to establishing service connection for claimed conditions, establishing entitlement to higher compensation ratings, and establishing entitlement to total individual unemployability.